P-ful/Mongque/README.md

 Although the structure will be not modified, all the structure should be always rebuild for the variables.

 So we provide 'Query Template'.
-You can define a parameterized query and call it later.
+You can define a parametrized query and call it later.
 Also you can bind your data to the variables.

+## Dependency

+- Google Gson 2.5
+- Google Guava 19.0

 ## Limitation

 We provide only Finder supporting find in MongoDB.
-Also some operators such as evaulation or geospatial are not supported in this version.
+Also some operators such as evaluation or geo-spatial are not supported in this version.

 ## Next